ORNL/curifactory/sphinx/source/getting_started.rst

     Records can be "pipelined" through sequences of stages to create a full experiment composed of larger abstract steps.

-Records and stages are effectively linear tracks of compute steps, but frequently it’s important to be able to compare across multiple pieces of an experiment run (e.g. comparing the scores of an SVM with the scores of a logistic regression algorithm.) ``@aggregate`` decorated stages are a special kind of stage that take no explicit inputs, but instead take a collection of records to compute over.
-Aggregate stages still produce outputs and take and return a single record associated with it, allowing to chain stages after an aggregate as well.
+Records and stages represent linear chains of compute steps, but in many cases it’s important to compare results and data across multiple pieces of an experiment run (e.g. comparing the scores of an SVM with the scores of a logistic regression algorithm.) ``@aggregate`` decorated functions are a special kind of stage that have no explicit inputs, but instead take a collection of records to compute over.
+Aggregate stages still produce outputs and both take and return a single record associated with it, meaning additional regular stages can be chained after an aggregate stage.

-``@aggregate`` decorated stages must take the single associated record as the first parameter, and the collection of records to compute over as the second.
+``@aggregate`` decorated stages must take a single record as the first parameter (like a normal stage,) and the collection of records to compute over as the second.

-In the example below, we iterate through the records to create a dictionary of all associated ``final_value``\ ’s from each record’s state, and then determine the maximum.
+In the example below, we iterate through the records to create a dictionary of all associated ``final_value`` entries from each record’s state, and then determine the maximum.

 .. code-block:: ipython3